Joseph Bardeen, Ph.D. Curriculum Vitae

 Kelsey is a fourth-year graduate student in the Clinical Psychology PhD program.
 She graduated from Appalachian State University with her Master’s degree in Clinical Psychology in May, 2018.
 Kelsey is most interested in transdiagnostic risk factors that contribute to the development and maintenance of anxiety disorders (e.g., distress tolerance, anxiety sensitivity).
 Kelsey would eventually like to be involved in developing transdiagnostic clinical interventions.

 Julia Gorday, B.S. email@example.com

 Julia is a second-year graduate student in the Clinical Psychology PhD program.
 She graduated from Florida State University with her bachelor’s degree in Psychology in August, 2019.
 Julia is interested in cognitive factors that impact the etiology and maintenance anxiety disorders (e.g., repetitive negative thinking, information processing biases).
 Julia’s long-term goals include the development of interventions that target risk factors to mitigate anxiety and fear-based symptoms.

-Catherine Gebhardt, B.S. email@example.com Catherine is a first-year graduate student in the Clinical Psychology PhD program.
-They graduated from Sam Houston State University with her bachelor’s degree in Psychology in December, 2017.
-Catherine is particularly interested in investigating how attention (i.e., higher-order cognitive abilities) influence emotional distress and the development of anxiety and trauma-related disorders.
-Long-term, Catherine aims to adapt extant treatments, using the most up-to-date technological advances, so that treatment accessibility and adherence and can be improved.
+Eli Gebhardt, B.S. firstname.lastname@example.org Eli is a first-year graduate student in the Clinical Psychology PhD program.
+He graduated from Sam Houston State University with his bachelor’s degree in Psychology in December, 2017.
+Eli is particularly interested in investigating how attention (i.e., higher-order cognitive abilities) influences emotional distress and the development of anxiety and trauma-related disorders.
+Long-term, Eli aims to adapt extant treatments, using the most up-to-date technological advances, so that treatment accessibility and adherence and can be improved.